gio54321/gio54321.github.io/content/posts/excel-hw/index.md

 <img src="sinth.gif" alt="DFF simulation" width="80%" class="dark" style="display:block;margin-left: auto;margin-right: auto;"/>
 {{< / rawhtml >}}

-Now, we can just convert that verilog file straight into Excel using a straight forward Python script, by assigning each wire to a cell, and implementing logic and memory gates.
+Finally, we convert the Verilog file into Excel using a simple Python script that assigns each wire to a cell and implements the logic and memory gates.
-If enough people are interested we can release the conversion script, but it's quite straight forward to implement.

 # The epilogue

-Our original idea was to create a CTF challenge where the participants would have to reverse engineer a circuit from an Excel spreadsheet.
+Our original idea was to create a CTF challenge where participants reverse-engineer a circuit from an Excel spreadsheet.
-We wrote a simple flag checker, tested that it worked fine, added a bit of styling, and this was the result.
+We wrote a simple flag checker in Verilog, tested it, added some styling, and here’s the result.

 {{< rawhtml >}}
 <img src="sheet.webp" alt="DFF simulation" width="50%" class="dark" style="display:block;margin-left: auto;margin-right: auto;"/>
 {{< / rawhtml >}}
+> You can download the original attachment [here](https://github.com/fibonhack/MOCA-2024-finals-challs/tree/main/misc/curso1/attachments).

-We tested this method on a circuit that had around 14k wires when synthetized, and was running for 550 clock cycles more or less.
+We tested this method on a circuit with around 14k wires and 550 clock cycles.
-Running the flag checker takes about 4 minutes on my machine, which is quite a lot for only a few clock cycles, but it's still manageable.
+Running the flag checker takes about four minutes, which is a lot for a few hundreds clock cycles, but still manageable.
-You can download the original attachment [here](https://github.com/fibonhack/MOCA-2024-finals-challs/tree/main/misc/curso1/attachments).

-The funny thing is that nobody in our team was able to solve it, even after some hints.
+The funny thing is that while testing it nobody in our team was able to solve it, even after some hints.
 With the optimizaions and reorderings done by yosys, it was *very* hard to reverse engineer the circuit from the spreadsheet.
-We ended up releasing as a meme challenge, explicitly saying to the participants that this was a meme challenge and that they should not waste a huge amount of time on it.
+Since we spent quite a bit of time on it, we ended up releasing it as a meme challenge, explicitly stating to the participants that they should not waste a lot of time on it.
 Unsurprisingly, no teams managed to solved it, so I guess there is a limit to the cursedness of a challenge! 😆

+In the end, should you use Excel to simulate hardware?
+Probably not.